OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod ug+x,o+r hello` to adds execute permission to the owner and group owner, and read permission to other users, to the file hello

 Use `chmod a+x hello` to adds execution permission to the owner, the group owner and the other users, to the file hello

+Use `chmod 007 hello` to sets the permission to the file hello as Owner, Group and Other users.